-Both teachers and learners could benefit from knowing the types of emotions that are most often present in learning.
-Firstly to be able to tame them and manage them; and then, to develop adapted approaches, but also to recognize them in learners and intervene with tact.
+Both learners and teachers could benefit from knowing the types of emotions that are most often present in learning; the former, to be able to tame and then manage them; and the latter, to develop adapted approaches, but also to recognize them in learners and intervene with tact.

 Here are the 4 main types of emotions that have a significant impact on learning: